Ilariu Dobridor: Detainment and death

 Dobridor was marginalized immediately after the anti-fascist coup of 23 August 1944: on 28 October, the Union of Professional Journalists included him on a list of authors who needed to be "purged" from the guild.
-In May 1945, the First Groza cabinet barred him from publishing his works—one of 43 men identified as having authored "fascist propaganda" (other figures punished in the same way included Crainic, Romulus Dianu, Constantin Virgil Gheorghiu, Stelian Popescu, and Pamfil Șeicaru).
+In May 1945, the First Groza cabinet barred him from publishing his works as one of 43 men identified as having authored "fascist propaganda" (other figures punished in the same way included Crainic, Romulus Dianu, Constantin Virgil Gheorghiu, Stelian Popescu, and Pamfil Șeicaru).
 In 1946, his interview with Brătianu was cited as incriminating evidence against the latter by the Romanian Communist Party (PCR).
 That same year, poet Ștefan Baciu, who had been received into the dissident Social Democratic Party, tried to publish another volume of Dobridor's verse in his own "Yellow Collection", which he put out of Râmnicu Vâlcea; hindered by the looming PCR takeover, Baciu renounced this project and fled the country.
 Dobridor's poems were still sampled by Stelian Metzulescu in his anthology of Oltenian poetry, which received a mocking review in the communist paper România Liberă.

 Formally barred from running or registering to vote in the general election of November 1946, Dobridor witnessed the establishment of a Romanian communist regime.
 In April 1948, the PCR's magazine, Contemporanul, noted that village libraries still hosted copies of Oameni ridicați din țărănime, despite the book containing "chauvinistic ideas".
 This journal also dismissed Dobridor as a "former scribe at each and every one of the hooligan papers."
 Around that time, novelist Cezar Petrescu was entertaining his friends with humorous anecdotes about interwar figures, and once mocked Dobridor, a "diminutive, faint, disgruntled journalist", for his plan to draw the much larger Virgil Potârcă into a fistfight.
-Dobridor was ultimately arrested in 1954, and spent the following decade as a political prisoner—held in Craiova, Jilava, and finally Aiud.
+Dobridor was ultimately arrested in 1954, and spent the following decade as a political prisoner held in Craiova, Jilava, and finally Aiud.